The work that only you can do

 Your part matters

-You are not crazy, and your choices are not insignificant.
+Your choices are not insignificant.

 Your work may not seem huge, but it is significant.
 It may not be work that can be measured or quantified, but that does not make it less important.